yonghuigit/hlf-on-gke/README.md

 gcloud deployment-manager deployments create hlf-load-balancer --config=hlflb.yaml

 # https://cloud.google.com/docs/authentication/getting-started
-# Editor role is fine is using a service account for the project
+# Editor role is fine if using a service account for the project

 # Wait for the load balancer to show up and the certificates to be provisioned.
 This might take 15 minutes.
 ```